micropython/micropython/docs/design_guide.rst

 allocations means less time spent cleaning up.
-So, where you can, prefer bytearray buffers that are created in ``__init__`` and used throughout the object with methods that read or write into the buffer instead of creating new objects. `nativeio` classes are design to read and write to subsections of buffers.
+So, where you can, prefer bytearray buffers that are created in ``__init__`` and used throughout the object with methods that read or write into the buffer instead of creating new objects.
+Unified hardware API classes such as `busio.SPI` are design to read and write to subsections of buffers.

 Its ok to allocate an object to return to the user.
 Just beware of causing more than one allocation per call due to internal logic.